 - 1 egg yolk

-- Line a baking sheet with a silpat or parchment paper
+- Pre-heat oven to 350F (180C) and line a baking sheet with a silpat or parchment paper.

-- Mix red pear slices in lemon juice and place pear slices in the middle of the tart crust, leaving about 3 inches of tart crust between the filling and the edges
+- Place the uncooked pastry crust on the prepared baking sheet, then arrange the pear slices in the middle of the tart crust, leaving about 3 inches of tart crust between the filling and the edges

-- Gently fold in the edges of the tart crust to create the galette
+- Gently fold in the edges of the pastry crust to create the galette.

 - Category: Dessert